-(born September 28, 1934) is a French former actress/singer/model and sex symbol
+Brigitte Anne-Marie Bardot (born September 28, 1934 in Paris) is a French former actress/singer/model, sex symbol and activist.

 - Le Trou Normandnote (1952) - First credited film.

-- La Vériténote (1960) - Only movie of hers nominated for an Oscar (Best Foreign Film).
-Regarded by fans as one of her best performances, with a little help from Enforced Method Acting consisting of the director psychologically abusing her during shooting.
+- The Truth (1960) as Dominique Marceau.
+Nominated for an Oscar (Best Foreign Film).
+Regarded by fans as one of her best performances, with a little help from Enforced Method Acting invoked by the director consisting of psychologically abusing her during shooting.

-- Vie privéenote (1962) - Notable for basing itself in elements of Bardot's life.
+- A Very Private Affair (1962) as Jill (notable for basing itself in elements of Bardot's life)

 - Dear Brigitte (1965) - A Hollywood film where she appears as herself (uncredited) in a short sequence.